Profit | Prophet by Patrick Blagrave

 — Wendy Trevino, author of Cruel Fiction (Commune Editions, 2018)

-Patrick Blagrave is a poet, editor, & debtor from Philadelphia.
+Patrick Blagrave is a poet, editor, and debtor from Philadelphia.
 His work often explores capitalism’s cruelty and absurdity, and tries to imagine better futures without it.
 Some of his writing has been published in Peace, Land, and Bread, SORTES, Recenter Press Poetry Journal, Mad House Magazine, Apiary, and Bedfellows.
 Prolit Magazine, the literary journal he founded in 2019, publishes writing and art explicitly centered around money, work, and class.
 Patrick can also be found on Twitter @prosepoems or on Instagram @patrickblagrave.

 100% of the author's proceeds will be donated to the Philadelphia Liberation Center's Unity & Survival Program, which has been delivering free food and supplies every week to high-risk community members in Kensington, Southwest Philly, and more since the beginning of the pandemic.